 Year to year retail price volatility is also of concern.
 Figure 7-7 shows the frequency of year-to-year percentage cost increases as a proxy for retail rates for the different plans.
 Again, the lower risk plans exhibit less volatility.
-For example, the least risk plan is about half as likely to experience year-to-year retail cost increase of 30 percent than the least cost plan.
+For example, the least risk plan is one third less likely to experience year-to-year retail cost increase of 40 percent than the least cost plan.